 I'm part of a team which regularly "pushes" new versions of our software into production.
 There are a number of standard steps which need to be accomplished for each deployment (send notification email, deploy the app, review deployment logs, check audit record, etc.) I have created all these standard issues in a project with the idea that they can be copied into the the actual project and assigned to the appropriate version every time a new deployment occurs.
 This is currently problematic since it is quite easy to move all these standard issues by mistake instead of copying them.

-#1 Updated by Eric Davis almost 9 years ago
+#1 Updated by Eric Davis about 11 years ago

 - Category set to Issues